Published June 28, 2024

 Maintaining open lines of communication through regular check-ins is crucial.
 Think of these check-ins as your weekly or bi-weekly team huddles.
 During these meetings, everyone gets a chance to stay aligned and informed.
 This time, it addresses issues, gathers feedback, and adjusts plans.
 It’s a forum for everyone to voice their thoughts and for you to ensure that the team is moving in the right direction.

 Resource planning is all about making the best use of what you have.
 Prioritize tasks based on their impact and feasibility.
-Ensure your team members have the tools and support to carry out their tasks effectively.
+Ensure your team members have the tools and support to complete their tasks effectively.
 Utilize project management tools to keep track of resource allocation and usage, ensuring that nothing falls through the cracks.
 By planning for contingencies, you can tackle unexpected challenges without disrupting the workflow.

 Adopting these strategies allows you to smoothly transition your team to DesignOps, creating a more efficient, collaborative, and productive work environment.